adobe/aepsdk-roku/Documentation/api-reference.md

 > - `Implementation Details` - for more details see the [Implementation Details XDM field group](https://github.com/adobe/xdm/blob/master/components/datatypes/industry-verticals/implementationdetails.schema.json)

 > **Note**
-> If the SDK fails to receive the Edge response within 5 seconds, the callback function will not be executed.
+> If the AEP Roku SDK fails to receive the Edge response within 5 seconds, the callback function will not be executed.

 > **Note**